 In other words, there is a change in the taxation scheme from what was originally included in the non-taxable goods/non-taxable service category to become VAT exemption.
 Especially for basic necessities, health services, educational services, social services, and several other services.

-Corporate Income Tax Rate Cut to 20% is Cancelled
+A 20% Cut for Corporate Income Tax Rate is Cancelled

 The government and the DPR canceled the plan to reduce the corporate income tax rate from 22% to 20% starting in 2022.